 The base at Hill of Oaks soon became a key Admiralty testing centre and by the beginning of World War I was a major training facility for Naval pilots before their often short deployment to the Western and Mediterranean fronts.
 This led to the establishment of a Royal Naval Air Station at Windermere in 1916.

-Water Bird was sadly destroyed in March 1912, when her hangar collapsed during a storm.
+Waterbird was sadly written off in March 1912, when her hangar collapsed during a storm (but the canard, centre section, two stringers, engine, a tank, horizontal tail, rudder and main float all survived).
 Her life was short, but very productive.
 It provided the vital springboard to establishing a twin centre of technical innovation and flying expertise.
 This combination drove the development of more sophisticated aircraft at such a pace that by the end of 1914, just some two years later, viable carrier borne naval aircraft were in action against Germany.
 In 1918, a Felixstowe Flying Boat, piloted by Captain Cooper Pattinson from Windermere, shot down a Zeppelin for which he was awarded the DFC.

 Speed -45 mph